How to Play a MKV File on an iPad Air/ Pro/ Mini

 In this article, we're going to use a program called Video Converter for Mac, which does an excellent job of converting MTS video on Mac.
 It works in a straightforward interface and isn't bogged down with advertisements or plugins.
 It converts pretty much any video and audio file you come across and produces a file with little loss in quality.
 Even better, the program features a wealth of preset outputs for popular devices and players.

 Note: the program also comes with PC Version—Video Converter for Windows available for those who want to handle their video conversion tasks in a Windows machine.
-Another nice thing about this edition is that it supports pulling videos off 2500+ video-hosting sites and save to your desired format.

 The mts conversion process begins with the installation of the Video Converter onto your Mac computer.
 Afterward, run it on your machine.